In this post, we will learn how the Angular Forms API works and how it can be used to build complex forms. We will go through the following topics:

 Note: AngularJs is a completely different framework than Angular, its his non-backwards compatible predecessor

 ng-model directive (read more about it in this post).

 The instantaneous two-way data binding of

-ng-model in Angular 1 is really a life-saver as it allows to transparently keep in sync a form with a view model.
+ng-model in AngularJs was really a life-saver as it allowed to transparently keep in sync a form with a view model.

 Angular now provides an identical mechanism named also

 ngModel, that allow us to build what is now called Template-Driven forms.

-ngModelincludes all of the functionality of its Angular 1 counterpart.
+ngModelincludes all of the functionality of its AngularJs counterpart.